 Protect, Educate, Celebrate.

-2023 CLAYOQUOT SALMON FESTIVAL
+11th ANNUAL CLAYOQUOT SALMON FESTIVAL

-From September 1 – September 10 there will be a variety of events, with something for everyone.
+From August 29 – September 1 there will be a variety of events, with something for everyone.
 The Clayoquot Salmon Festival is timed to coincide with the return of the salmon for spawning on the west coast.
 Anyone who has witnessed salmon hurling themselves upriver and over obstacles during the spawn knows their tenacious and inspiring drive to give life to the next generation.
+The Festival always prioritizes celebrating the salmon return together as a community with creative spirit.
+For the 11th Annual Clayoquot Salmon Festival, we have an awesome lineup of music including Sonic Alley (Caleb Hart’s new band), Nesto, Parab Poet, Sangria, Tofino Tea Party, and definitely a couple surprises.

-Throughout Clayoquot Sound, the remaining intact salmon watersheds are composed of free-flowing rivers and dense forests.
-The forests shelter clean drinking water locally and absorb global carbon emissions, helping to guard against the most severe impacts of climate change to us humans, salmon, and all life.
-Come learn about the ancient salmon-forest ecosystems of Clayoquot Sound and across the west coast that still need to be protected with a free screening of “Rematriation” and “Salmon Stories” on September 7.
+Indigenous Nations continue to lead society in upholding a vibrant, life-sustaining relationship with salmon.
+In 2024, Ahousaht and Tla-o-qui-aht First Nation introduced conservancies, nearly doubling the protected forest area of Clayoquot Sound to over 60%.
+These remaining intact salmon watersheds are composed of free-flowing rivers and dense forests that shelter clean drinking water for Tofino and absorb global carbon emissions, helping to guard against the most severe impacts of climate change to us humans, salmon, and all life.
+The ancient salmon-forest ecosystems of Clayoquot Sound and across the west coast need to be protected.
+On September 1, at Voices for Salmon, Tla-o-qui-aht Cultural Group will share songs, stories, and dances about salmon, their interconnected role in a healthy ecosystem, and important perspectives on salmon protection and solidarity.
+This is not to be missed!

 See you there!